isaacfungg/obsidian/Mortgage Broker Course/Terms.md

 `Contract Law`: The are of law that governs agreements between parties `Arm's Length buyer/seller`: A neutral, unrelated buyer/seller with no hidden motives or ties to the seller `Onus`: Legal responsibility to prove your side

+#### Lesson 6
+`Contract`: An agreement between two or more persons which creates an obligation to do or not to do a particular thing `Void Contact`: A contract which never had any legal existence or effect and which is not capable of being enforced `Voidable Contract`: A valid contract that has a legal defect from the start, giving one party the **right to cancel** it if they choose.